Ji-Cather/Graphia/README.md

 ## Dataset

-We have published the processed versions of weibo-tech and weibo-daily datasets.
+We have published the processed versions of weibo-tech, weibo-daily, propagate-en(8days_dytag_small_text_en) datasets.
 The propagate-en data will be made public after the paper is accepted.

 Dataset link: https://www.modelscope.cn/datasets/cather111/Graphia_data